BGB Champion Guide

 Every successful event has to start somewhere, and that somewhere is called the Host an Event form.
 This form can be found at BoardGameBarrister.com/Events/Event-Registration/

-Begin your Champion journey by visiting that form and filling in the details of the event you’d like to run—and please do so at least three weeks prior to your proposed date, as this will give our team ample time to build hype for your event!
-Don’t fret over every last detail; we’re happy to work with you to make your event a success, but we appreciate you providing all the information you can so that we can build your event and begin getting the word out to our community.
+Begin your Champion journey by visiting that form and filling in the details of the event you’d like to run—and please do so at least three weeks prior to your proposed date!
+If we have space available, we’ll add you to our public calendar.

 Unable to run your event?